Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 columns in the heatmap is used as "x-value" for the fitting and the order will be affected by the clustering of the heatmap.

-Smoothing also works in the input data variable is a matrix that the smoothing is performed for each column separately.
+Smoothing also works when the input data variable is a matrix that the smoothing is performed for each column separately.

 If `smooth` is `TRUE`, `add_points` is set to `TRUE` by default.